arttschie/LamportSignatureScheme/README.md

 > To use GMP library copy libgmp.a libgmp.la to *Dev-Cpp\MinGW64\x86_64-w64-mingw32\lib32*<br/>
 > Copy gmp.h rdtsc.h to *Dev-Cpp\MinGW64\x86_64-w64-mingw32\include*

+As hash function GOST-R 34.11-2012 is used.
-To use GOST-R 34.11-2012 add all files from directory to your project.
+> To use GOST-R 34.11-2012 add all files from directory to your project